Quantitative Aptitude – Fractions

 Example #1

-So, in this example we need to find out the fraction value of 35%.
+In this example we need to find the missing fraction.

 or,